 NIST stands for the National Institute of Standards and Technology.
 They were founded in 1901 and are now a part of the US Department of Defense (DoD).
 NIST is well known for providing standards on all sorts of technologies and they are one of the leaders when it comes to cybersecurity.
 As a member of the DoD they are heavily focused on helping companies by providing standards that can be used to secure a company's infrastructure.
 One of the areas they are expanding into is secure coding practices.

 Secure coding practices simply means coding practices that minimize the chance that developers will introduce vulnerabilities into their code.

 You can imagine how important this is in today’s market where virtually every company relies on software at some level, every software application that is internet facing is a potential entry point for a hacker.
 A large number of security vulnerabilities, especially in web applications are due to improperly written code.
 Some popular examples include cross-site scripting (XSS), SQL injections and cross-site request forgery (XSRF) to name a few.

 For any business that develops software, it’s important that you invest in teaching your developers secure coding practices to avoid security breaches later down the line.
+This is also the best way to reassure your customers on privacy concerns.
 One way to do this is to use well-written standards that outline what developers need to know in a concise way.
 This is what NIST is currently developing.
-NIST is aiming to create a new standard on DevSecOps to help companies better understand how they can create secure software.
+NIST, in partenership with the government, is aiming to create a new standard on DevSecOps to help companies better understand how they can create secure software.